seldonian-framework/Tutorials/_tutorials/gridworld_RL_tutorial.md

 <h3>Introduction</h3>
 <p>
-The Seldonian Toolkit supports offline (batch) reinforcement learning (RL) Seldonian algorithms.
-In the RL setting, the user must provide data, a model, and behavioral constraints that they want enforced.
-The RL model is composed of the agent and the environment, each of which must be provided by the user.
-The agent contains a policy which dictates how to choose actions in any given state.
-Seldonian algorithms implemented via the Engine search for a new policy of the agent that simultaneously optimizes a primary objective function and satisfies the behavioral constraints with high confidence.
+The Seldonian Toolkit supports offline (batch) <i>reinforcement learning</i> (RL) Seldonian algorithms.
+In the RL setting, the user must provide data (the observations, actions, and rewards from past episodes), a policy parameterization (similar to a <i>model</i> in the supervised learning regime), and the desired behavioral constraints.
+Seldonian algorithms implemented via the Engine search for a new policy that simultaneously optimizes a primary objective function (expected discounted return) and satisfies the behavioral constraints with high confidence.
 In this tutorial, we will use an environment and agent that are built into the Engine library.
 They serve as examples to help you to build your own RL Seldonian algorithms.
 Note that due to the choice of confidence bound method used in this tutorial (Student's $t$-test), the algorithms in this tutorial are technically quasi-Seldonian algorithms (QSAs).
 </p>

 <h3>Outline</h3>

-<p>In this tutorial, you will learn how to:</p>
+<p>In this tutorial, after reviewing RL notation and fundamentals, you will learn how to:</p>

 <ul>
     <li>Define a RL Seldonian algorithm using a simple gridworld environment with a tabular softmax agent </li>